-- 24. In Europe, the non-medical use of prescription drugs, except for opioid substitution drugs, has not been regarded as a major problem (EMCDDA, 2010).
-However, in terms of poly drug use, the use of benzodiazepines ranges between 11% and 70% among substitution treatment clients (EMCDDA, 2009).
-A decline in heroin use has been observed over the last 10 years, but reports of the non-medical use of synthetic opioids, such as fentanyl, reflects the increasingly multifaceted nature of drug use in Europe (EMCDDA Statistical Bulletin 2009). - 25.
-Northern Ireland (UK) reports the highest annual prevalence of prescription opioids anywhere in the world at 8.4%.
-The annual prevalence of sedatives and tranquilizers is reported at 9.2% and anti-depressants at 9.1% in the general population. - 26.
+In Europe, the non-medical use of prescription drugs, except for opioid substitution drugs, has not been regarded as a major problem(EMCDDA, 2010).
+However, in terms of poly drug use, the use of benzodiazepines ranges between 11 per cent and 70 per cent among substitution treatment clients (EMCDDA, 2009).
+A decline in heroin use has been observed over the last 10 years, but reports of the non-medical use of synthetic opioids, such as fentanyl, reflects the increasingly multifaceted nature of drug use in Europe (EMCDDA Statistical Bulletin 2009).

+Northern Ireland (UK) reports the highest annual prevalence of prescription opioids anywhere in the world at 8.4 per cent.
+The annual prevalence of sedatives and tranquilizers is reported at 9.2 per cent and anti-depressants at 9.1 per cent in the general population.

 In France, buprenorphine is diverted to the illicit market and often ends up in Finland.
-Reports from France and Scandinavian countries indicate the non-medical use of pharmaceutical preparations (i.e. those containing benzodiazepines, buprenorphine, and methadone) (INCB, 2009).
+Reports from France and Scandinavian countries indicate the non-medical use of pharmaceutical preparations (i.e. those containing benzodiazepines, buprenorphine and methadone) (INCB, 2009).